**Please contact us for a free 15 minute initial telephone consultation**

 *Will the assessment be an Autism 'test' or an ADHD 'test'?

 You will sometimes hear people use words like Autism test or ADHD test.
 However, the assessment will not be a test like you would imagine in a school setting.
+There are no right or wrong ways to answer.
 It will be a chance to talk about you/your child's experiences so we can learn about their needs and strengths.
 This usually includes a conversation with parent/s/someone in the person's life who knows them well and knows their history.
 For an adult, we will also meet to have a conversation using a semi structured 'interview' of questions to learn about them.
 For a child, we will do some play based activities and some talking.
 This will be adapted to each person, their age and individual needs.
-It should feel like an exploration of someone's needs and not like a test.
-There are no right or wrong ways to answer.
+It should feel like an exploration of someone's needs, and not like an interview or a test.

 *My child behaves differently at home than they do at school including 'masking' behaviours.
 Will you be able to tell this from the assessment?